fjallnari/morii-vtt/README.md

 - **GM Overview** - Includes initiative tracker and simple ordered views of characters' armor class and passive perceptions

 #### Cairn
-- **Character reroll** - Create new random character instantly, with all the rolling done for you
+- **Character Reroll** - Create new random character instantly, with as much rolling as you want.
+Also supports the Cairn optional gear packages.
+- **GM Overview** - Includes basic stats overview of all PCs and separate monsters view with all Cairn SRD monsters
 ---

 **With all that aside**, this project is still actively developed, and as such expect some rough edges here and there.
 If you have any issues, encounter bugs, or have some general feedback etc., feel free to [start a new issue](https://github.com/Ashmogh/morii-vtt/issues/new) or [reach out directly over Discord](https://discord.com/invite/MhKxwkRpEU).